Charadriiformes / Laridae / Ichthyaetus

 Introduction

-A large gull species (Ichthyaetus ichthyaetus) traditionally classified in genus Larus.
-Breeds in colonies in marshes and islands from southern Russia to Mongolia.
-Migratory, wintering in the eastern Mediterranean, Arabia, and India.
-Occurs as a vagrant in western Europe, the Indian Ocean south of its normal range, and along northern and eastern coasts of Africa where it visits annually on an irregular basis.
-Nests on the ground, laying two to four eggs.
-Covered under the Agreement on the Conservation of African-Eurasian Migratory Waterbirds (AEWA).
+A large gull species traditionally placed in the genus Larus.
+It breeds in colonies in marshes and islands from southern Russia to Mongolia and is migratory, wintering in the eastern Mediterranean, Arabia, and India.
+It nests on the ground, laying between two and four eggs.

 Description